sirredbeard/yumonclearlinux/README.md

 # yumonclearlinux
 Script to enable basic yum functionality on Intel Clear Linux.

 **Proof of concept.
-This will probably break your swupd.** Run in a container or VM.
+This _will_ probably break your swupd.** Run in a container or VM.

+Tested on clear-19810.

 ### Background

-Intel Clear Linux groups it's packages in task-specific [bundles](https://clearlinux.org/documentation/clear-linux/reference/bundles/available-bundles).
+In lieu of traditional single-package package management, Intel Clear Linux groups it's packages in task-related [bundles](https://clearlinux.org/documentation/clear-linux/reference/bundles/available-bundles).
 These are generally very useful.
 For example, installing the [shells bundle](https://github.com/clearlinux/clr-bundles/blob/master/bundles/shells) installs a couple of useful shells like bash, zsh, and fish.

 ### The Problem